-The first step in trading your large tree with a smaller one is to notify us and we will inspect your trees growing near the city's main distribution system power lines.
-Trees growing in service lines to your home do not qualify for this program.
+The first step in trading your large tree with a smaller one is to notify us and we will inspect the problematic tree to see if it qualifies for our program.

-DIRECTIONS TO SUPERIOR GARDEN CENTER: Head west on Interstate 70.
+DIRECTIONS TO SUPERIOR GARDEN CENTER: 2450 Trails West Avenue.
+Head west on Interstate 70.
 Take exit #121 for MO 240 west/US 40 west toward Fayette. (commonly referred to as the Midway exit) After traveling for 2 miles, take a left at Trails West.
 Superior Garden Center is on the left side of the road.

 When planting trees, it's important to choose the site based on what the tree will look like when it is fully grown.
 Make sure that there is plenty of room for the tree to grow above and below the ground.
 Plant trees away from overhead power lines (see image below), driveways and sidewalks.
 Remember there are also utilities like sewer, water and electric lines underground.
 Planting too close to your utility lines can eventually cause problems with your services.